-- For Year 1 6 a class meeting is held to welcome the parents and carers each September, and to outline the learning that will take place in the coming year. - For EYFS, the meeting takes place before the summer with home visits at the start of the academic year to help prepare family and child. - Parents and carers then have meetings with class teachers three times each academic year to discuss their children's progress and attainment.
-A report for each child in English and Maths is shared at each Parents Meeting and includes targets for each child. - It is an expectation, and stipulated in the home school agreement, that parents and carers should attend these meetings (curriculum and progress).
-If you are unable to attend please speak to your child's class teacher to make alternative arrangements. - The final term's report includes a comprehensive summary of the child's progress and attainment across the curriculum over the course of the year. - Topic/curriculum letters are sent home each term to communicate the topic and main objectives for that term as well as detail the trips that are known about and possible sources of support for home learning. - Our open door policy encourages day-to-day dialogue about children's progress, between teachers, parents and carers. - 'Open Mornings' are also held as opportunities for parents to come into class and work with their children, see learning in the classroom and take away ideas for support at home. - Home learning tasks are shared with Parents and Carers through a Home Learning Journal and the reading journal is a good way to create a dialogue between teacher and parents about reading. - Each week maths objectives are specified for each child to practise at home in addition to a fortnightly spelling pattern it is expected that parents and carers will support their children to make sure all home learning tasks are completed and returned on time.
-If this is a problem please speak with your child's class teacher who may be able to help you. - The letters, text messaging, school newsletter, school website and school twitter account are all used to share school notices and celebrate work the children have done.
+- For Year 1 6 a class meeting is held to welcome the parents and carers each September, and to outline the learning that will take place in the coming year. - For EYFS, the meeting takes place before the summer with home visits at the start of the academic year to help prepare family and child. - Parents and carers then have two additional meetings with class teachers during each academic year to discuss their children's progress and attainment.
+A target report for each child in English and Maths is also shared termly and includes targets for each child. - It is an expectation, and stipulated in the home school agreement, that parents and carers should attend these meetings (curriculum and progress).
+If you are unable to attend please speak to your child's class teacher to make alternative arrangements. - The final term's report includes a comprehensive summary of the child's progress and attainment across the curriculum over the course of the year. - Topic/curriculum letters are sent home each term to communicate the topic and main objectives for that term as well as detail the trips that are known about and possible sources of support for home learning.

+- Our open door policy encourages day-to-day dialogue about children's progress, between teachers, parents and carers. - 'Open Mornings' are also held as opportunities for parents to come into class and work with their children, see learning in the classroom and take away ideas for support at home. - Home learning tasks are shared with Parents and Carers through the online home learning application 'Seesaw' and the reading journal for the younger children is a good way to create a dialogue between teacher and parents about reading. - Each week maths objectives are specified for each child to practise at home in addition to a fortnightly spelling pattern it is expected that parents and carers will support their children to make sure all home learning tasks are completed and returned on time.
+If this is a problem please speak with your child's class teacher who may be able to help you. - The school communication app, 'Parent Hub' along with the school newsletter, school website and school twitter account are all used to share school notices and celebrate work the children have done.